ahonore42/advanced_python/README.md

 # Advanced Python Problems
-Need some practice with python?
+Need some practice with Python?

 Give these problems a shot!